YourSwimLog.com

 One of the ways to make the most of your pool is a heater.

-Having a heater for your above ground pool is important for a few reasons:
+Having a heater for your above-ground pool is important for a few reasons:

 • You can use the pool earlier and later in the day.
-Whether it’s sitting around in the water under the stars or first thing in the morning for a quick workout, the heater opens up the cooler hours of the day for pool use.
+Whether sitting around in the water under the stars or first thing in the morning for a quick swim workout, the heater opens up the cooler hours of the day for pool use.

 • Use the pool earlier and later in the year.
-Some spring days aren’t quite hot enough to swim, while some early fall days fall under the same category of maybe being a little chilly.
+Some spring days aren’t quite hot enough to swim, while some early fall days fall under the same category of being a little chilly.
 A good pool heater makes the water just warm enough to use during these warm-but-not-warm-enough days.

 Plus, no sense in heating up your pool and then having the wind blow the warmth off.